-Another area that this new model differs widely with its predecessor is the wheels.
-The unit features two large wheels that can move easily on rough terrains and robust legs to provide stability in an uneven surface.
+Another area that this new model differs widely from its predecessor is the wheels.
+The unit features two large wheels that can move easily on rough terrains and robust legs to provide stability on an uneven surface.
 It’s designed for easy movement outdoors but does not offer the flexibility and maneuverability provided by the previous E-310 model.

 Weber has equipped this new Spirit II model with 3 stainless steel burners which are similar to the Spirit I E-310 model.
 However, while the previous model could deliver 32,000 BTU per hour, the burners of this new model only put out around 30, 000 BTU per hour.

 Therefore, there’s a slight downgrade in power, but it can as well allow you to adjust the heat settings of each burner separately to form direct and direct heat zones.
 The burners are well spaced to facilitate consistent heating from end-to-end hence will equally cook your food evenly.